 To experience the state of love is to experience divinity.
 Pure love can help one transition from a human being to a godly being.
-Every action, every word and every thought eventually has at its core the search for love.
+Every action, every word and every thought eventually has, at its core, the search for love.
 Read on to know more about the different ways in which people love, and how loving other beings is the fastest way to peace and bliss.

-If I were to pick the most important word from the dictionary, without a moment’s hesitation, I would pick Love.
+If I were to pick the most important word in the dictionary, without a moment’s hesitation, I would pick Love.
 The greatest and most sublime of all emotions is pure love.
 Its profundity renders it unjust for love to be merely classified as an emotion, it is a state of being, a transcendental state at that.
 The more firmly you are situated in love, the greater the bliss; such bliss that is immanent in you will start emanating from you.

 If it were to come down to just one difference between being divine and being human, it would be the former’s ability to always only give out pure love compared to the latter who, sometimes, falters.

 This genuine word most pure, in this artificial world mostly impure, however, it has been overused and abused so often that it has become a blanket term for many things it is not.
 A lot of people love someone or some philosophy or a cult or sect or their possessions and devote their entire life, saving for and protecting them.
 People also refer to growing in and out of love and consequently relationships.

-Some pledge their life and “love” to each other only to separate later on.
-There are many who find their love fade away with time like the most glittering colors do under the sun.
-But if it was true love, how could it fizzle away?
+Some pledge their life and ‘love’ to each other only to separate later on.
+There are many who find their love fades away with time like the most glittering colors do under the sun.
+But if it were true love, how could it fizzle away?
 Truth, while it may not be absolute, is not dependent either.
 Similarly, true love is not conditional, for what is based on certain criteria is more an agreement.